-This is the oldest film of the list, made over 70 years ago and while it does have a more modern remake, the original is one of the quirkiest Christmas comedies you can see and still holds up after all these years.
+This is the oldest films on the list.
+Made over 70 years ago and while it does have a more modern remake, the original is one of the quirkiest Christmas comedies you can see and still holds up after all these years.

-The plot about a man who genuinely believes that he is Santa Claus, as such a court case is held to determine whether he really is the real Santa Clause.
-As silly as it sounds it makes from a compelling comedy-drama.
+The plot is about a man who genuinely believes that he is Santa Claus.
+As such, a court case is held to determine whether he really is the real Santa Claus.
+As silly as it sounds, it makes from a compelling comedy-drama.
 This primarily comes down to Edmund Gwenn’s portrayal of Santa Claus which may be one of the best portrayals of the big red man in cinema history (and the only one to win an Oscar for their performance).
 He’s witty and stern but also very warm and kind.
 Whether he’s playing off of a stuffy all lawyer in court or speaking to a girl about what she wants for Christmas, you will believe that this guy is Santa.

 Nowadays most people know that Santa Claus probably doesn’t exist but this film asks you to have a little more faith during the holidays and that doesn’t have to be a bad thing.

 Bith the older and newer version of Miracle on 34th Street are available to stream on Now TV, Sky Go and Virgin TV Go.
 It can also be rented or bought across many popular streaming sites.